newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/nonprofit-charity-registration.md

 The following charities are not required to register:

 * Religious, charitable, scientific, testing for public safety, literary, or educational organizations may not need this license.
-Learn more on the [IRS Exempt Organizations](https://www.irs.gov/charities-and-nonprofits) or the [IRS 501(c)(3) Exemptions organizations](https://www.irs.gov/charities-non-profits/charitable-organizations/exemption-requirements-501c3-organizations).
+[IRS Exempt Organizations](https://www.irs.gov/charities-and-nonprofits) and [IRS 501(c)(3) Exemptions organizations](https://www.irs.gov/charities-non-profits/charitable-organizations/exemption-requirements-501c3-organizations) provides more in-depth information about exemptions.
 * Libraries registered by the State’s Department of Education that meet their prescribed financial reporting requirements

 ### Application Requirements